How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 1

-Install MiniTools Partition software on your virtual computer and then run it.
-On the main screen of the program, you will see 2 disks defined in your system, SATA and NVMe.
+Install MiniTool Partition software on your virtual computer and then run it.
+On the program’s main screen, you will see two disks defined in your system: SATA and NVMe.

 Selecting the Source Disk to Cloned with MiniTool Partition